nickjs/batman.js/README.md

 If it's good code that fits with the goals of the project, we'll merge it in!

+## Compiling the library

+To generate the JavaScript representation of batman.js, cake tasks are provided for compiling the CoffeeScript sources.
+After an `npm install`, the following tasks are available:

+- `cake build`: compile the library to `/build/`
+- `cake build:dist`: compile the library to `/build/dist/`, remove calls to `Batman.developer`, and minify the output
+- `cake --dist build`: perform both of the previous tasks

 ## License

 batman.js is copyright 2013 by [Shopify](http://www.shopify.com), released under the MIT License (see LICENSE for details).